Six Winning Startups Named for Atlanta Exchange with Newcastle - Global Atlanta

 Atlanta Mayor Kasim Reed is not attending P20, but representatives from Invest Atlanta will be there, along with the Atlanta-based American Transaction Processors Coalition and many of its members.

-A group from Newcastle is among those city leaders visiting Atlanta this week for its inaugural forum on cities and international economic development.
+Sister city leaders are visiting Atlanta this week for its inaugural forum on cities and international economic development.

+Four companies — two from Atlanta and two from Toulouse — were also selected for the exchange with that city.
+They’re focused on travel, technology and the Internet of Things.
+More here.